 So far, there’s one major casting announcement that has gotten longtime fans extra excited.

-Christopher Meloni (Underground, Happy!) is reprising his role as Elliot Stabler after leaving SUV in 2011!
+Christopher Meloni (Underground, Happy!) is reprising his role as Elliot Stabler after leaving SVU in 2011!

-After nine years and his character’s sudden departure from the show, Stabler is back in the NYPD as the head of a new task force assigned to take down organized crime in the city.
+After nine years and his character’s sudden departure from the show, Stabler is back in the NYPD as the head of a new task force assigned to take down New York’s biggest criminal syndicates.

-Apart from Meloni, no additional casting announcements have been made just yet.
-However, there are some speculations – due to NBC’s released synopsis – that we may be seeing some of Stabler’s family members as well.
+Apart from Meloni, Tamara Taylor, Danielle Moné Truitt, and Dylan McDermott have been cast in yet undisclosed lead roles.
+But not many additional cast members have been announced.
+However, there are some speculations – due to NBC’s released synopsis – that we may be seeing some of Stabler’s family members on the series as well.

 What’s it about?